 Many share the same view when it comes to addiction; that it’s something that is entirely mentally based and a defect in one’s character.
 However, this simply isn’t the case in reality, as chemical imbalances occur and the body changes in ways that facilitate the addiction further.
 The brain’s reward system for pleasure, memory and motivation is affected.
-Let’s look at the stages of addiction.
+Let’s look at the stages of the drug addiction cycle.

 There can be triggers that start the cycle, such as abuse, neglect, peer pressure, a troubled living environment, social anxiety, loneliness, depression and even, a family history of substance abuse.
 There are so many ways the cycle could begin.
 It might start with something so nonchalant as a prescription medication, consumption through cultural normalization, or it could be that one of your close friends or a member of your family buys you alcohol or drugs.
 Even if the intention was not for you to be harmed, it could go that way very easily.
 It’s not certain that your initial experience will lead to addiction, that depends on the type of person you are and the circumstances surrounding the incident.